ethauvin/ethauvin/README.md

 :small_blue_diamond: Did a lot of consulting

-:small_blue_diamond: Ran one of the first Linkblog on the Internet, mostly focused on Java, for 7 years in the early 2000s
+:small_blue_diamond: Ran one of the first Linkblog on the Internet, mostly focused on Java, in the early 2000s